Arrow

 use cases

-Lung cancer screening based on various critical lung cancer risk factors, including age, smoking history, and family cancer history
+Lung cancer screening based on various critical lung cancer risk factors, including age, smoking history, and family cancer history.

 Problem